 Banners

-Banners are notification-style outreach elements that appear on your website to inform visitors about new features, updates, or important announcements.
-They can be triggered by various events and conditions, and support rich customization including different display styles, backgrounds, borders, and interactive actions.
+Banners are notification-style engagement elements that appear on your website to inform visitors about new features, updates or important announcements.
+They can be triggered by a range of events and conditions, and support rich customisation including different display styles, backgrounds, borders and interactive actions.

 How Banners Work

 Banners are displayed directly on your website when trigger conditions are met.
-They integrate seamlessly with your site's design and can include text content, styling options, and interactive elements like buttons or close controls.
+They integrate with your site's design and can include text content, styling options, and interactive elements like buttons or a close control.

 The banner list displays all your banners as visual cards in a grid layout.
 Each card shows:

-• A live color preview strip matching the banner's actual colors
+• A live colour preview strip matching the banner's actual colours

 • A Published/Draft badge — click it directly from the list to toggle the banner's status